ncatlab/nlab-content/pages/6/9/5/3/3596/content.md

 Since there are two notions of [[equality]] in type theory, there are similarly two notions of the J-rule in type theory.
 The **judgmental J-rule** states that $J(x, x, \mathrm{refl}(x))$ is judgmentally equal to $c(x)$ (i.e. $J(x, x, \mathrm{refl}(x)) = c(x)$).
 This is in  contrast to the **typal J-rule** above,  which states that there is a dependent term
 $$q(x):Id_{C(x,x,\mathrm{refl}(x))}(J(x, x, \mathrm{refl}(x)), c(x))$$

-Identity types which satisfy the judgmental J-rule could be called **strict identity types**, while identity types which only satisfy the typal J-rule could be called **weak identity types**, in parallel with similar definitions for a (weak and strict) [Tarski universe](type+universe#TarskiStyle).
+Identity types which satisfy the judgmental J-rule can be called **strict identity types**, while identity types which only satisfy the typal J-rule can be called **weak identity types**, in parallel with similar definitions for a (weak and strict) [Tarski universe](type+universe#TarskiStyle).
 Martin-Löf identity types come in both strict and weak flavours.
 However, most other identity types in the literature, such as cubical path types and higher observational identity types, are only weak identity types.

 \linebreak